 The following rules for eligibility shall govern participants in the Interscholastic Athletic and Cheerleading Program:

-- Each coach shall ascertain that each player meets eligibility rules as adopted by the N.Y.S.P.H.S.A.A
+- Each coach shall ascertain that each player meets eligibility rules as adopted by the New York State Public High School Athletic Association.

-- Each coach shall see that the team meets the eligibility requirements and game standards as enumerated by the N.Y.S.P.H.S.A.A
+- Each coach shall see that the team meets the eligibility requirements and game standards as enumerated by the New York State Public High School Athletic Association.